Eduard Tubin: Life

 Tubin was born in Torila, Tartu County, Governorate of Livonia, then part of the Russian Empire.
 Both his parents were music lovers, and his father played trombone in the village band.
 His first taste of music came at school where he learned the flute.
 Later, his father swapped a cow for a piano, and the young Eduard soon became known in the village for his playing.
 Eduard also played flute in the village orchestra.

 Tubin entered the Tartu Teacher's College in the newly independent Estonia in 1920.
 It was here he began to take an interest in composition.
 In 1924 he was admitted to the Tartu Higher Music School starting his studies under the guidance of the famous Estonian composer Heino Eller.
 He married a fellow student Linda Pirn in 1930.
 Their son Rein was born in 1932.
 Tubin took up work conducting in the Vanemuine theatre.
 During this time he also conducted one of the best-known male choirs and made several trips abroad.
 In 1938, he met Zoltán Kodály in Hungary, who encouraged his interest in folk songs.
-In 1941, he married the ballet dancer Elfriede Saarik.
+In 1941, he married the ballet dancer Elfriede Saarik (Erika).
 Their son Eino was born in 1942.

 Eduard Tubin (far left) with other Estonian composers of the Tartu school of composition (left to right): Olav Roots, Heino Eller, Karl Leichter and Alfred Karindi, circa 1930.

 In 1944, Tubin fled from the Soviet invasion of Estonia to Sweden with his wife Erika and sons Rein and Eino.
 He settled in Stockholm, and became a Swedish citizen in 1961 (after that he was able to visit Soviet-occupied Estonia on several occasions).
 He was offered work at the historical Drottningholm Palace Theatre restoring old operas.
 This left him time to devote himself to his own composition.
 Here he wrote most of his greatest works, including two operas, symphonies 5–10, a second concerto for violin, one concerto for double-bass and one for balalaika, a piano concertino, much piano and violin music, choir and solo songs etc. Towards the end of his life, Tubin slowly began to gain recognition, particularly after the conductor Neeme Järvi, also an Estonian, had escaped from the USSR to the United States in 1980.
 In the last year of his life his Tenth Symphony was performed on 5 concerts by the Boston Symphony Orchestra.
 Tubin received several Swedish music awards and was elected member of the Royal Swedish Academy of Music.
 After a long illness he died on 17 November 1982 in Stockholm.